 - Other activities that may arise during your stay.

 Wildlife Conservation Volunteer

 Human-Carnivore Conflict Research

-Carnivore Human Conflict is the clash between Namibia’s carnivores and landowners and is actively mitigated by Naankuse.
+Human-carnivore conflict is the clash between Namibia’s carnivores and landowners and is actively mitigated by N/a’an ku sê.

 Spotted Hyena Project

-Monitoring spotted hyena populations at Kanaan and Neuras to study and understand the human-wildlife conflict in Southern Namibia.
+Monitoring spotted hyena populations at Kanaan and Neuras to study and understand human-wildlife conflict in southern Namibia.